LexMachinaInc/node-lexmachina-api-client/README.md

      .setPageSize(100);
 ```

 Following is a list of operations available in the cases query request without discussion of the meaning of each.
-For a detailed discussion of the concepts used in querying the Lex Machina API see [this post on the developer portal for district queries](https://developer.lexmachina.com/default/docs/query_usage_portal_post) and [this post adding the state concepts](https://developer.lexmachina.com/default/docs/state_query_usage).
+For a detailed discussion of the concepts used in querying the Lex Machina API see [this post on the developer portal for district queries](https://developer.lexmachina.com/default/docs/query_usage_portal_post), [this post adding the state concepts](https://developer.lexmachina.com/default/docs/state_query_usage) and [this post about the appeals query](https://developer.lexmachina.com/default/docs/appeals_query_usage).

 ## Participant Criteria